kellykochanski/rescal-snow/docs/modify_cellspace.md

 Notice that `DUN.csp` and `invaded.csp` files are the same size.
 This is expected because we only changed cell values, we didn't change the number of cells or any values in the file header.
+Also the compressed version has a `.gz` added automatically.

+If you were to do a `write` without specifying a `filename`, the input file would be used, so in this case `DUN.csp` would be overwritten.